-When driving, the shift lever must not touch the driver's boot when in the basic position.
-When the shift lever keeps touching the boot, the transmission will be subject to an excessive load.
+When driving, the shift lever must not touch the rider's boot when in the basic position.

+If the shift lever is permanently touching the boot, the transmission will be subject to excessive load; this can cause a malfunction of the quickshifter.